codurance/ds_exercise/README.md

 ## **Task 2**: generate a classification model of your choice

-This second tasks tries to provide your own vision in terms of machine learning modelling.
-Independent of the previous task we want to present to the client an alternative to the previous logistic regression.
+In this task you can choose your own classification model.
+Independent of the previous task we want to present to the client an alternative to logistic regression.

 You will have to choose a different classification algorithm and generate a model that *could* perform better than the previous logistic regression.
 Provide also the most relevant information to understand the performance of such model as well